Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ----------------------------------------------------------------------

 ## <a name="Commands_link"></a>Commands
-This sections explains the use of the `Command` header value.

-Commands specify an action to execute for the Receiver.
-This could be an information on how to interpret the contents of the frame body or an execution of predefined code on the Receiver.

-As example, the `CLEAR` command specifies that the frame body should be applied to the LED strip but, contrary to the default behavior, all LEDs not set to a color in the body will be set to black.

-For another example, the `DISCONNECT` command specifies that the code for disconnecting should be executed.
-The Frame Body is ignored.

-This creates extensibility to a point where everyone can specify custom commands fitting for their projects needs.
+Each frame contains a command which specifies what function to execute and how to interpret the frame body.
+There are a number of predefined commands and reserved command ranges.
+Other ranges can be user-defined for personal use.

 List of Commands:

 Name   | Value | Description
 :---- | ----- | -----------
 None | 0  | The default command.
 Command stating that the [frame body](#Frame_Body_link) should be applied to the LEDs.
 LEDs not changed by the frame body will remain unchanged.
-Clear | 1 | Command setting all LED values to 0 before applying the [frame body](#Frame_Body_link).
+Clear | 1 | Command setting all LED values to Black 0 before applying the [frame body](#Frame_Body_link).
 If the [frame body](#Frame_Body_link) is empty, all LEDs get set to black, if the body contains [Color data](#Color_Data_link), the color data gets applied and all LEDs not changed by the frame body get set to black.
 Disconnect | 2 |  Command invoking the [disconnecting](#Disconnecting_link) process.
-RESERVED |3 - 7|  Commands reserved for future use.
+RESERVED |3 - 127|  Commands reserved for future use.
-User Defined | 8 - 255 | Command values with no official use.
+User Defined | 128 - 255 | Command values with no official use.
 Intended to be used by anyone to define custom commands.

-Some Ideas for custom commands (may be implemented in the future idk):
+Here are some ideas for custom commands (might be implemented in the future):
 - Command for 'White' Color frames for RGBW LED strips
 - Commands triggering predefined animations
 - Command setting static colors
+- Commands for use with data compression of the frame body